-SMALL ENTERPRISE GROWTH BOARD JOHN F. BURNS, CFA, FUND MANAGER TERRI WARK, ÁDMIŃ.
-ASSOC. & BD.
-CLERK
+SMALL ENTERPRISE GROWTH BOARD JOHN F. BURNS, CFA, MANAGING DIRECTOR TERRI WARK, OFFICE OPS MGR, BD CLERK

 Central Office: , , Mail Address: P.O.
-BOX 63, NEWPORT, ME 04953
+BOX 63, NEWPORT, ME 04953 FAX:

-Established: 1996 Telephone: (207) 504-1999 Reference: Policy Area: 01 Umbrella: 95 Unit: 592 Citation: T0010 M.R.S.A., Sect.: 000000384
+Established: 1996 Telephone: (207) 924-3800 Reference: Policy Area: 01 Umbrella: 95 Unit: 592 Citation: T0010 M.R.S.A., Sect.: 000000384

-The Small Enterprise Growth Fund ("SEGF" or "Fund") is the State's venture capital fund.
-It is a competitive venture capital fund, which means that many business plans are reviewed, but the fund only invests in a few companies, those that stand out as providing the combination of best expected return on investment and those providing the greatest positive impact on the State.
+The Small Enterprise Growth Fund is the State's venture capital fund.
+It is a competitive venture capital fund, meaning many business plans are reviewed, but the fund only invests in a those companies that stand out as providing the combination of best expected return on investment and those providing the greatest positive impact on the State.

-The SEGF is an "evergreen" fund, meaning as money is returned to the Fund through return on its investments, it is invested in other small Maine companies with the potential for "high growth and public benefit".
+The fund is an "evergreen" fund, meaning as money is returned to the fund through return on its investments, it is invested in other small Maine companies with the potential for high growth and public benefit.

-An 11-member Board of Directors, the Small Enterprise Growth Board ("SEGB"), all appointed by the Governor through the gubernatorial application process, oversee the SEGF.
-At least five board members must have relevant experience or background in early-stage investing, or in managing high-growth small businesses, three board members mush have experience in the development of technological innovation, one must be involved in commercial lending, one must be an attorney with experience in securities law and the ex officio member is either the Department of Economic and Community Development Commissioner or his designee.
+An 11-member Board of Directors, the Small Enterprise Growth Board (SEGB), all appointed by the Governor through the gubernatorial application process, oversee the fund.
+At least five board members must have relevant experience or background in early-stage investing, or in managing high-growth small businesses; three board members mush have experience in the development of technological innovation; one must be involved in commercial lending; one must be an attorney with experience in securities law; and the ex officio member is either the Department of Economic and Community Development Commissioner or the Commissioner's designee.